I am pleased to announce that I filed my nomination papers at City Hall to follow through on the civic goals I set to start this year.

 Like many citizens I have been taken aback by the pressing needs and challenges many in our community face.
 This is at a time when Guelph, like many Ontario cities, is facing an uncertain economic future and citizens are being hit hard by an affordability crisis.
 The idea that we can keep falling back on the same approach of raising property taxes each year well beyond the rate of inflation, is not sustainable.
 Property taxes, unlike income taxes, are not progressive, where the more you make, the more you pay.
 When we raise property taxes 6 to 8 percent each year we are placing a heck of a burden on people whose income can’t keep pace.
 If a person loses their job and their income drops, so do their income taxes.
 In Guelph that same person's property tax bill goes up again!

 I also believe we have an obligation to provide additional support to our most vulnerable community members for shelter and housing.
 Finally, I am also in favour of making strategic investments to generate increased revenue from outside tourists and visitors who pay the Municipal Accommodation Tax directly to city coffers.
 Government spending does garner most of the attention, but I believe the other side of the budget equation needs greater attention as our revenue growth has stalled.
 It is why the city needs to look closely at any future non-operational spending with a clear objective of ensuring a positive return on investment for this city.
 Generating top line revenue growth is essential for this city to ensure that base line services are not only protected, but so we can make key investments necessary for a just and prosperous Guelph.
-To kick off the new year, I will be speaking with civic leaders to gain further insight to address our challenges.
 Renewed civic engagement in pursuit of excellence in our public services and accountability at City Hall are the goals.
 This year, I look forward to sharing a compelling vision on how Guelph can reach them.
 By Greg Cawsey

 About Greg